Carina Curto

 Carina Curto (born 15 April 1978) is an American mathematician, a professor at Pennsylvania State University, and a Sloan Research Fellow.
 She is known for her work on mathematical neuroscience, including the applications of mathematics in both theoretical and computational neuroscience.
 Her recent work is funded by the BRAIN Initiative.
 She is an associate editor at SIAGA, a SIAM journal on applied algebra and geometry and on the editorial board at Physical Review Research.

 Early life and education

 Curto was born to Argentine parents and grew up in Iowa City.
 She attended Iowa City West High School.
-During her school years, she attended courses at University of Iowa, including advanced mathematics classes, physics, computer science, French literature, and more.
+During her school years, she attended courses at the University of Iowa, including advanced mathematics classes, physics, computer science, French literature, and more.
 In 1996, she began studying for an A.B. in Physics at Harvard University.
 During her time at Harvard, she was awarded prizes including the Detur Book Prize, one of Harvard's oldest awards, and the American Physical Society minority scholarship.
 After graduating from Harvard in 2000 and being awarded the NSF Graduate Research Fellowship, Curto started a Ph.D in mathematics at Duke University.
 Curto's Ph.D. focused on mathematical string theory and algebraic geometry.
 Her thesis was titled 'Matrix Model Superpotentials and Calabi-Yau Spaces: an ADE Classification'.